Sean Gilbert: Pre-draft

-Gilbert entered the 1992 NFL Draft as a junior after only two collegiate seasons.
+Gilbert entered the 1992 NFL Draft as a junior after only two collegiate seasons, where he was selected as the third overall pick by the Los Angeles Rams.

-Rams
+Los Angeles / St. Louis Rams

 On April 27, 1992, Gilbert signed a five-year $7.5 million contract, including a $3 million signing bonus.

 Gilbert started as a rookie, recorded 5 sacks, and was named All-rookie by Pro Football Writers Association.
 In 1993 Gilbert was voted to his first Pro Bowl and recorded 10.5 sacks.
 He was also an All-NFC choice by UPI and Pro Football Weekly.
 In addition he was named All-Madden and was the NFC Defensive Player of the Week after a 4 sack performance against the Pittsburgh Steelers.

 In 1995 Gilbert moved to right defensive end (RDE) and was a Pro Bowl alternate, recording 5.5 sacks.
 The signing of Pro Bowl RDE Leslie O'Neal made Gilbert expendable.
 "We've got Kevin Carter, D'Marco Farr, Jimmie Jones, and Leslie O'Neal", Rams vice president and director of football operations Steve Ortmayer said.

-Redskins
+Washington Redskins

-On April 8, 1996, he was traded to the Washington Redskins for a first-round pick (sixth overall) in the 1996 NFL Draft.
+On April 8, 1996, he was traded to the Washington Redskins for a first-round pick (sixth overall) in the 1996 NFL draft.

 With the Redskins, Gilbert was again an alternate to the Pro Bowl.
 He had 113 tackles and 3 sacks and was a force against the run.
 As Rams quarterback Steve Walsh said, "Sean Gilbert is playing like a monster."
 He also helped the defense by drawing double-team blocking.
 He sprained his knee against the Dallas Cowboys on Thanksgiving Day.

 The Redskins made Gilbert their franchise player, but rather than sign the one-year $3.4 million tender offer, Gilbert sat out the 1997 season.
 After the 1997 season the Redskins again made Gilbert a franchise player, this time offering a one-year contract for $2.97 million (the average of the 5 highest paid DTs).
 Gilbert objected and asked for arbitration saying the Redskins did not have the right to place their franchise player tag on him for a second straight year.
 On March 17, 1998, the NFLPA and the NFL had an all-day hearing to resolve the case.